Palestinian rocket fire draws Israeli air strikes in Gaza

 There were no casualties reported on either side of the border.
 Israeli police said the Gaza rocket fired on Saturday night damaged a factory in the southern city of Ashkelon.

-The Israeli military said its aircraft struck in response at several military sites belonging to Hamas, the Islamist armed group that controls Gaza.
+The Israeli military said its aircraft struck in response against several military sites belonging to Hamas, the Islamist armed group that controls Gaza.

 Reuters witnesses said the pre-dawn strikes hit targets in Gaza City and the southern Gaza cities of Rafah and Khan Younis, where flames and plumes of smoke could be seen rising from some sites.